iszczesniak/cpp/move/index.md

 ## Implicit move of returned values

-If [the return value optimization (RVO)](../memory/#return-value-optimization) cannot be used, then the value of the returned object will be *implicitly moved*, if the returned object is destroyed when returning from the function.
+If constructor elision (or the return value optimization) cannot be used, then the value of the returned object will be *implicitly moved*, if the returned object is destroyed when returning from the function.
 The return instruction `return t;` is implicitly converted to `return std::move(t);`.

 Only the return expression consisting of a variable name is implicitly moved (converted from an lvalue to an rvalue), and other expressions